roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-04 ****** bysex4every1© Now, the previous times I had to wait for my dad to finish up with Becky before I could get some, but now that there are two of you, I don't have to wait anymore, now do I?" she concluded as he opened her legs ostentatiously and took another sip of her coke.
+Now, the previous times I had to wait for my dad to finish up with Becky before I could get some, but now that there are two of you, I don't have to wait anymore, now do I?" she concluded as he opened her legs ostentatiously and took another sip of her coke.

  "Yes, I understand now miss Weinberg.
 I am terribly sorry for the misunderstanding."
 I replied as I got down on my knees in front of her and bent my head down to her pussy.
 I must admit, she smelled delightful; her skin had clearly been scented for the occasion, even down there.